KaneHammond/Apartment-Price-By-Zip-Code/README.md

 My specific purpose was to utilize this script to aid in assessing rental properties by zip code and projected net income required to live in those locations.
-Net income required to obtain housing at a specific price is based upon the concept of spending no more than 30 percent of one's net income on housing.
-Gross income is estimated from net income via a flat tax rate.
+Gross income required to obtain housing at a specific price is based upon the concept of spending no more than 30 percent of one's gross income on housing.
+Gross income and net income are estimated via the 30 percent concept and a flat tax rate.
 The flat overall income tax rate provided in the script is 25 percent.
 There are links provided within the code to assess state and federal income tax rates if you wish to modify these.

 Data returned from this script will provide basic information pertaining to the 50th percentile of property rental prices (HUD Data), as well as demographic